 Each vertex is represented by a single point.
 One can easily imagine a vertex being represented by multiple points.
-For example, how would the standard crossing number be affected if every vertex could be represented by two points (which together are incident to all the edges incident to the original vertex), we could call this the duplicate crossing number.
-This seems nearly the same (is it?) as asking for the crossing number of the graph on an n-spindle, the pseudosurface resulting from a sphere by pinching (identifying) n pairs of distinct points.
+For example, how would the standard crossing number be affected if every vertex could be represented by two points (which together are incident to all the edges incident to the original vertex), we could call this the duplicate crossing number.21 This seems nearly the same (is it?) as asking for the crossing number of the graph on an n-spindle, the pseudosurface resulting from a sphere by pinching (identifying) n pairs of distinct points.
 If n = |V(G)|, then the duplicate crossing number of G is at most the crossing number of G on the n-spindle, since we can simply pinch every vertex with its duplicate.
 The duplicate crossing number also resembles the biplanar crossing number: here too every vertex is represented by two points, but the duplicate points live on a different sphere, so there cannot be an edge between the original and the duplicate vertices.
-There is research on whether graphs can be planarized by multiplying vertices, following ideas of Fellows and Negami from the 1980s on planar emulators and covers, see [112] for a recent overview.
-Finally, one can turn a cyclic layout into a linear layout by repeating one of the layers (for example, turning a cyclic level crossing number problem into a k-layer crossing number problem).19
+There is research on whether graphs can be planarized by multiplying vertices, following ideas of Fellows and Negami from the 1980s on planar emulators and covers, see [131] for a more recent overview.
+Eades and Mondança looked at the splitting number, the smallest number of vertex splits required to make a graph planar, and its relation to graph layout [190].
+Unfortunately, the splitting number is NP-complete [216].
+Finally, one can turn a cyclic layout into a linear layout by repeating one of the layers (for example, turning a cyclic level crossing number problem into a k-layer crossing number problem).22

-17The discussion of edges with width and points with extension is much older in "practical geometry"; Hjlemslev [255, 256] attempted an axiomatization, which earned him the scorn of Wittgenstein [480, Gesichtsraum, p.59].
+20The discussion of edges with width and points with extension is much older in "practical geometry"; Hjlemslev [300, 301] attempted an axiomatization, which earned him the scorn of Wittgenstein [546, Gesichtsraum, p.59].